hortulanusT/dynLattice/NOTES.md

   - append without extra header
   - non-float output
 - write log to central file (dont write log-files, but capture output in python)
+- write \lambda (strain factor) instead of step to the files
 - GMSHInputModule with gmsh C++ API??
 - investigate options for parallel computing
 ## environment